-We have a flexible drop off between 8.45 and 9.15am for Reception children and between 8.45am and 9.00am for children in Years 1 to 3.
+All children should be in school for registration at 8.50am.
 All children should be collected by 3.30pm unless they attend an after school club.
 Pupils will remain in the school building until they are collected.

 On the rare occasions when you may be late to collect your child/children, please telephone the school office to enable us to advise them that they haven't been forgotten!